 The primary purpose of this assessment is to determine suitability to start the foundation programme.
 The assessments will be undertaken by Manchester University NHS Foundation Trust.
-Candidates will sit a set of 16-station Objective Structured Clinical Examinations (OSCEs) in approximately 2 and a half hours for the Stage 1 online assessment.
+Candidates will sit a set of 8-station Objective Structured Clinical Examinations (OSCEs) in approximately 2 and a half hours for the Stage 1 online assessment.
 Further information on stage 2 will available to those candidates who pass the Stage 1.
 Stage 2 will be delivered in June 2021.

 I took the clinical assessment last year; do I need to take it again?

 No. The clinical assessment is valid for 2 years.